Unfortunately, EGR codes on Ford pickups are not uncommon. There are nine separate codes that can set for this one problem.

 Operation of the EGR valve control solenoid is straightforward.
 It has two wires going to it and two vacuum lines.
 The solenoid opens and closes allowing vacuum to flow to the exhaust gas recirculation valve diaphragm.

 The wires are a simple power and ground set up.
-They apply 12 V to one terminal of the control solenoid and a ground is supplied from the engine control module to open the solenoid.
-An important note is that the solenoid's default position is closed.
+They apply 12 V to one terminal of the control solenoid and a ground is supplied from the main computer or engine control module to open the solenoid.
+An important note here is the solenoid's default position is closed.

-When the solenoid fails, it won't flow vacuum to the valve and you will have no exhaust circulating back to the intake.
-Testing is straightforward, because you can verify the 12 V signal and then back probe the connector as you open the throttle and verify the ground applied by the ECM.
+When the solenoid fails, it won't flow vacuum to the valve and you will have no exhaust circulating back to the intake manifold.
+Testing becomes simple, because you can verify the 12 V signal and then back probe the connector as you open the throttle and verify the ground gets applied by the ECM.

 To quickly check the operation of the control solenoid you can just verify a vacuum signal at the EGR valve when opening the throttle.
-If the valve is opening you know the solenoid is operational.
+If the valve is opening you know the solenoid remains fully operational.

 Exhaust fumes contain a large amount of black carbon.
 Over time these can deposit on the sides of the passageways and restrict the amount of flow that's allowed into the intake manifold.